 The latest instalment to my ‘Reading the Classics‘ series is Jane Austen’s Emma.
-I must say throughout my journey of reading classic novels, I have become quite a fan of Jane Austen.
-Emma is another delightful classic, well written, interesting and full of subtle humour.
+I must say throughout my journey of reading classic novels, I have become quite a fan of Jane Austen and Emma is another delightful classic, well written, interesting and full of subtle humour.

 Emma by Jane Austen